Skip to main content

 • Can’t find the account in the app?

-Some older ITF accounts opened before 2020 might still be labeled “custodial savings.”
-If that’s the case, call 1-800-XXX-XXXX or stop by a branch with the account number.
-Ask the teller to switch it to the newer “ITF – [Beneficiary]” format so it’s easier to spot on future statements.
+Older ITF accounts opened before 2020 might still be labeled “custodial savings” or “UGMA/UTMA.”
+Don’t waste time scrolling—call customer service or swing by a branch with the account number.
+Ask them to relabel it as “ITF – [Beneficiary Name]” so it’s crystal clear.

-If the beneficiary is still under 18, most banks accept either a certified copy from the state vital records office or a notarized copy.
-Expect it to take 3–7 business days.
-You can order it online at CDC Vital Records.
+For minors under 18, most banks accept either a certified copy from a state vital records office or a notarized copy.
+Expect 3–7 business days for processing.
+Need one fast?
+Order online through the CDC’s Vital Records portal.

-Mail a certified death certificate to the bank’s trust department (certified mail, return receipt requested).
-They’ll re-title the account into the beneficiary’s name or open a new custodial account within 10 business days.
+Mail a certified death certificate to the bank’s trust department via certified mail with return receipt.
+They’ll typically re-title the account into the beneficiary’s name or open a new custodial account within 10 business days.

 Prevention Tips